acos16/selenide-java-test-automation-framework/src/main/java/com/automation/doc/description.md

 * With Test suites you can:
     * define how and which tests should be run together, various criteria such as functional areas, regression tests, smoke tests, etc.
-    * manage test execution of specific tests based on the requirement (e.g. smoke, etc)
+    * manage test execution of specific tests based on the requirement (e.g. smoke, etc).
     * apply different configurations for different suites (e.g., different environments or browsers).
-    * parallel Execution: Configure test suites to run tests in parallel to reduce execution time.
+    * parallel execution: Configure test suites to run tests in parallel to reduce execution time.

-In this sample project I organized the tests in 2 categories: smoke and regression.
+In this sample project I organized the tests in 2 categories.
 I’ve put the tests into separate packages, such as smoke for smoke tests and regression for regression tests.
-I used JUnit 5’s @SelectPackages annotation to include all tests from those specific packages in your test suites.
+I used JUnit 5’s @SelectPackages annotation to include all tests from those specific packages in the test suites.
 Ensure that smoke or regression tests are placed in the right packages.

 Other possibilities exist too: grouping them based on functionality is also a good way to go.

 ## Running the tests

-To run with a different environment, you can update the gradle.properties file before running the tests
+To run with a different environment, you can update the gradle.properties file before running the tests.

 ```
 environment = qa